whotfvasu/mathongo/README.md

 ## Postman Collection

-A Postman collection containing all routes is included in the repository as `postman_collection.json`.
+A Postman collection containing all routes is included in the repository as `Chapter Performance Dashboard API.postman_collection.json`.

 ---